 |It does not cover the vehicle after a certain age||Old vehicles are covered|

-Also, read: List of Add-On Covers in Car Insurance
+Also, read: Add-On Covers in Car Insurance

 Before you buy standard car insurance or the bumper to bumper cover, you need to consider several factors to make an informed choice.
 Below are the main factors that you need to consider before you opt for the bumper to bumper insurance: